 Please be earnest.
 Don’t use excessive sarcasm to annoy or undermine other people.
 And don’t bait them with bad faith comments or abuse.

 Please don’t post it or link to it.
-We’re not against it, but it doesn’t belong in our online spaces.
+We’re not against NSFW content, but it doesn’t belong in our online spaces.

 Please do not use excessive curse words.
 Additionally, do not use graphic sexual or violent language — again, think of our spaces as places for people of all ages.

-If you are being harassed by a member of the You Got This community, or if you observe someone else being harassed, please report the behaviour using our Code of Conduct Report Form.
+If you are being harassed by a member of the You Got This community, or if you observe someone else being harassed, please report the behavior using our Code of Conduct Report Form.